mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 However, if the VM needs to execute finalizers after GC, it will be a problem because the object will have been reclaimed, and memory of the object will have been overwritten by other objects.
-In this case, the VM will need to "resurrect" the dead object.
+In this case, the VM will need to retain the dead object to make it accessible after the current GC.

-### Resurrecting dead objects
+### Retaining unreachable objects

 Some VMs, particularly the Java VM, executes finalizers during mutator time.
-The dead finalizable objects must be brought back to life so that they can still be accessed after the GC.
+Any finalizable objects unreachable before a GC must be retained so that they can still be accessed by their finalizers after the GC.

 The `Scanning::process_weak_refs` has an parameter `tracer_context: impl ObjectTracerContext<VM>`.
-This parameter provides the necessary mechanism to resurrect objects and make them (and their descendants) live through the current GC.
+This parameter provides the necessary mechanism to retain objects and make them (and their descendants) live through the current GC.
 The typical use pattern is:

 ```rust